SevenShepherd/SevenShepherd.github.io/_posts/2023-02-02-litmus-tests.markdown

 - [24 Reasons Why I Moved From The KJV To The ESV, NET, & NLT](https://bit.ly/3kVeunT)
 - [The Dead Sea Scrolls And Septuagint Solve A Mystery In The Masoretic Text](https://bit.ly/3De5m43)
 - [A Thorough Examination On Bible Versions](https://bit.ly/3BCflQ3).

+Keep in mind that scholarship has proven that **no cardinal doctrine is affected** by any viable variant.
+Regardless of what text is used, **Jesus is affirmed as God in the flesh, as rising from the dead bodily, as ascending to heaven and as coming again some day.**

+> "**99.8% of textual variants affect nothing**, most are spelling differences. there's different ways to spell John, there's different ways to spell Mary, they're not going to affect anything, but **the one-fifth of 1% that do affect things are the ones that scholars talk about**.
+The bottom line is it does not matter in some respects which New Testament you use because **no essential doctrine is jeopardized** by any of these textual variants" &mdash; [Dr. Daniel B. Wallace, Senior Research Professor of New Testament Studies (Dallas, Ph.D.)](https://youtu.be/NikVdhp0YFs)

 <!-- <span style="font-style:Italic;font-size:34px;color:Black;"><a herf="https://drmsh.com/bible-versions/">SevenShepherd</a></span> -->